How timekeepers in the front office interact with technology can slow or accelerate processes in the back office.Read More

 In 2017, continuing education in technology will no longer be optional for lawyers in Florida.
 New changes just went into effect requiring training in technology as part of the Minimum Continuing Legal Education (CLE) Standards.

-The modification “requires attorneys to complete 33 hours of CLE over a three-year period, with […]
+The modification “requires attorneys to complete 33 hours of CLE over a three-year period, with three hours in an approved technology program,” according to reporting […]

 We bank online, we shop online, we work online, some of us even find love online.
 Increasingly, we’re not just doing these things online, we are also doing it on the move.
 And so too are lawyers.

-The trend has been steadily tipping toward mobile for some time: In 2014, […]
+The trend has been steadily tipping toward mobile for some time: In 2014, we began spending more time accessing the internet on mobile […]

 By the year 2020 smart machines and legal process outsourcing (LPO) will “radically disrupt” the legal profession.